azrin21/CAT201_Project/README.md

-This is a CAT201 project and the game named Fish Escape.
+This is a CAT201 project and the name of game is Fish Escape.